thomasabishop/systems-obscure/src/posts/recommended-articles-integration.md

 To summarise, and cover the parts of the template I have not already explained:

-- I am creating provisions for three main entities:
+- I am creating provisions for three entities:

   - A Lambda function
   - An API Gateway enpoint that will trigger the function